GoldpawsStuff/Bagnon_BoE/README.md

 This is a simple plugin for the addon [Bagnon](https://mods.curse.com/addons/wow/bagnon) that displays the label BoE on items in your bags that can still be traded or sold at the Auction House.
 No more accidental vendor sales of BoE epics from World Quests!

-If you're looking for something that displays both Item Level, BoE status and tones down garbage all at once, we recommend our all-in-one plugin [Bagnon ItemInfo](https://mods.curse.com/addons/wow/bagnon-iteminfo) to avoid having more button updates than needed.
+If you're looking for something that displays both the purple uncollected eye, item level, BoE status and tones down garbage all at once, we recommend our all-in-one plugin [Bagnon ItemInfo](https://mods.curse.com/addons/wow/bagnon-iteminfo) to avoid having more button updates than needed.

 ## **Pledge to our work:**
 * Patreon: [www.patreon.com/AzeriteUI](https://www.patreon.com/azeriteui)